-Once Docker installed we are good to start with Rancher.
+Once Docker installed we are good to start with our setup.

 [root@sysadmins ~]# docker -v Docker version 19.03.2, build 6a30dfc [root@sysadmins ~]#

-Start to pull down the Rancher image, You can find the image in Docker Hub.
+Start to pull down the image, You can find the image in Docker Hub.

 Download the image and start the container.